samrastovich/spark-final-project/README.md

 This spark file takes a deeper look into the comparison between the tweets and the approval ratings per president.

-For Obama we took a look at the average approval rating per year, compared to the average like count per tweet.
-We wanted to see if there was a correlation between the two.
+For each president we took a thorough look at approval ratings and the population of the participants in the survey.
+We compared the population of the participants to the approval and disapproval ratings (Republicans, Democrats, Independents).

+We also took a look at each president's trend in approval ratings over the number of likes they received per tweet per year.

 ####Trump Analysis
 This spark file counts the number of positive and negative words used in a single tweet